ricebear-org/ricebear-org.github.io/discord.md

 The ricebear Server (not the same as the Discord guild) used to host our own bots from costs money to run.
 We host our own instances of bots whenever possible to keep our Discord guild stable and safe.
 We also want to improve our server's functionality through Discord Boosting.
 To keep the server online and with enhanced functionality, we rely on monetary donations.
 Giving a donation to ricebear helps the ricebear Server and our guild continue to thrive and live into the near future, and also grants you special (time-limited) perks within the guild.
 Contact the Moderation Team in the guild for details on how to donate.
 We appreciate your support!

 Supporter benefits and their availability may change at any time, for any reason.

+**Tier 1 is currently not available.
+Tiers 2-3 are still available.**

 For Tier 1, the following perks will be given, at a rate of 2.50-4.99 USD per month: